4.9

 • Example Requirement: A Bachelor's degree in Computer Science or Information Technology.

-• Institution: Include the name of the university or college attended.
+• Institution: Include the school name in full.

 Takeaway